Slavus54/crossword.js/README.md

 ### About

-Great app to build own crossword or try guess fillword without any framework.
+Vanilla web app to build and guess crossword/fillword 💎

 ### Technologies